CurlyMoo/rules/README.md

 ### If blocks

 If blocks start with a condition defining when either the `if` block should execute or the `else` block should execute.
 The `else` block is optional.
 An if / else block always ends with a `end` token.
-The `elseif` token is not supported.

 The body's are not optional.
 So you can't define an empty `if` / `else` blocks.
 ```